Riding the Waves in the Azores: Unforgettable Surfing Experiences in São Jorge, Terceira, and São Miguel

 São Jorge Island is quite unique in many ways—its iconic shape being one of them (The island is 53 km long and only 8 km wide).
 São Jorge is also quite small, with roughly only 9,000 residents calling this island home.
 Also quite rare and wondrous is how the island's dramatic coastal cliffs merge to form one of the most impressive landscapes in the entire Azores archipelago, known as the fajãs.

-Can't-Miss Sites Beyond Surfing in the Azores
+Discover Unforgettable Sites Beyond Surfing in the Azores

-While surfing is a definite draw, we would be remiss to not tell you about the other can't miss sites to include as stops during your Azores vacation.
+While surfing is a definite draw, we would be remiss to not tell you about the other ca n't-miss sites to include as stops during your Azores vacation.
 The first stop on your must-see list should be Fábrica de Queijo de São Jorge, where the famous cheese named after the island is actually produced.
 This local delicacy can best be described as a robust cheese that is loved for its slightly spicy flavor.
 As well as being famous for its delicious cheese, São Jorge Island is also known for its artisanal coffee.
 In fact, the island is home to the only artisanal coffee plantation in all of Europe!
 To see—and taste—for yourself, head to Fajã dos Vimes and check out Café Nunes.
 Here, you can not only sample this high-quality coffee, but you will also get to visit the plantation itself.
 Making the island even more unique, São Jorge is the only Azores Island where you can find clams that have been caught locally, brought in directly from the sea area of Fajã da Caldeira do Santo Cristo.

 Why Should you Visit São Jorge Island, in the Azores?

-If you are looking for more laidback, less touristy island, but one that is just as lush and lovely, abounding in natural beauty and unexplored corners, São Jorge Island might just be your perfect fit for your Azores vacation.
+If you are looking for a more laidback, less touristy island, but one that is just as lush and lovely, abounding in natural beauty and unexplored corners, São Jorge Island might just be your perfect fit for your Azores vacation.
 As this article is an Azores surf guide focusing on surfing, we can also attest that the sea areas surrounding São Jorge´s fajãs are primo for taking your pick of epic waves.
 In fact, this is exactly what has made São Jorge Island a surfer favorite while on their surfing Azores vacation.
 More on surfing later in this article, but let's talk of just a few more exciting things São Jorge has to offer.
 The capital of São Jorge is the city of Velas.
 A visit to Velas is always a must, especially when you take time to wander along its main avenue and soak in the superb views it offers of Pico Mountain and several natural pools.
 Finally, one more great point of interest on São Jorge Island is Poça Simão Dias, found in Fajã do Ouvidor.

 The Iconic Caldeira da Fajã do Santo Cristo: Among the Best Surf Spots in the Azores